erichosick/sql-watch/packages/sql-watch/README.md

   label shared.label NOT NULL
 );

--- Creating a domain by surround with TRY/CATCH
+-- Creating a domain: surrounding it with TRY/CATCH in the case the domain -- already exists.
 DO $$ BEGIN
   CREATE DOMAIN shared.weight AS DECIMAL(18,2);
 EXCEPTION